 Bachelor of Digital Media - CC24

 CQUniversity's Bachelor of Digital Media can prepare you for a professional career in the digital media industries.
 This course provides skills and knowledge that can be applied in a variety of fields associated with design, technology and media.
-The flexible course structure allows you to focus on your strengths and interests by pursuing minors in graphic design, interactive media, video and animation, or a combination of these areas.
+The flexible course structure allows you to focus on your strengths and interests by pursuing minors in graphic design, interactive media, screen production, animation, or a combination of these areas.

 On Campus, Online